msurovcak/sidekick.nvim/README.md

 - `select`: Select a CLI tool to open.
 - `send`: Send a message to the current CLI tool.
 - `prompt`: Select a prompt to send to the current CLI tool.
+- `resume`: Select and resume a previous CLI session.

 </details>